widberg/fmtk/README.md

 These are projects that are related to researching FUEL but not directly part of the modding process.

+* [bff](https://github.com/widberg/bff) - A GUI/CLI utility to work with Zouna BigFiles
 * [dpc](https://github.com/widberg/dpc) - Tar analogous utility to work with the DPC file format
 * [fuel-brute](https://github.com/widberg/fuel-brute) - CRC32 Brute Force Solver For FUEL
 * [fuel-map](https://github.com/widberg/fuel-map) - It's just information about the map